programmdesign/test/test.rst

 Example
 =======

 The following code snippet uses a catch-all exception to handle the division by zero error.
-This violates the general best practice in programming of making exceptions as specific as possible.
+This violates the general best practice of making exceptions as specific as possible.

 .. code:: python

     import sys
-    (x, y) = (5, 0)
     try:
-        z = x / y
+        5 / 0
     except: # Catch-all exception clause
         e = sys.exc_info()[0]
-        print("Unexpected Exception:", e) # Prints "Unexpected Exception: ZeroDivisionError"
+        print "Unexpected Exception:" , e

 Solution
 ========